mle86/php-wq-beanstalkd/README.md

 This executes all jobs available in the local Beanstalkd server's “`mail`” tube, forever.
-It will however abort if one of the jobs throws an exception – you might want to add a logging try-catch block around the `executeNextJob()` call as shown in [WQ's “Minimal Example”](https://github.com/mle86/php-wq#minimal-example).
+It will however abort if one of the jobs throws an exception – you might want to add a logging try-catch block around the `processNextJob()` call as shown in [WQ's “Minimal Example”](https://github.com/mle86/php-wq#minimal-example).